-AITSL is critical to, and operates within, the national education architecture and has a national remit to work with the education community in all states and territories, systems, and sectors.
+AITSL is critical to, and operates within, the national education architecture and has a remit to work with the education community in all states and territories, systems, and sectors.

-It is likely that the environment over the period of this Corporate Plan will be characterised by increased concerns about teacher supply and the challenge of having a quality teacher in every classroom, every day.
+It is likely that the environment over the period of this Corporate Plan will be characterised by increased concerns about teacher supply and the challenge of having quality teaching in every learning environment, every day as well as the influence of artificial intelligence (AI) in education.
 AITSL's work to support quality teaching and improve the status of the teaching profession remains relevant in this environment.

-There will be a greater need for reliable data on teacher supply and demand, and an increased focus on new pathways into teaching, preparation of school leaders, career pathways that recognise expertise, and exploring migration of teachers to Australia.
+There will be a greater need for reliable data on teacher supply and demand, and an increased focus on the quality and diversity of pathways into teaching, preparation of school leaders, career pathways that recognise expertise, and exploring migration of teachers to Australia.